SymaLang/syma-website/public/docs/LANGUAGE.md

 **Important Notes:**
 - MetaSafe is essential for RuleRules and code generation patterns
 - Use MetaSafe when you need to compute names/strings but preserve patterns
-- Use Frozen when you want to prevent ALL normalization
+- Use Inert when you want to prevent ALL normalization
 - MetaSafe wrappers nest properly - inner MetaSafe contexts inherit the restrictions
 - Non-meta-safe primitives like `Eq` are preserved at any depth inside MetaSafe